gvwilson/thirdbit/src/fiction/iffy/index.md

 with her arms pinned to her sides and Edson hissing,
 "Quiet!
 Stay quiet!" in her ear.
-He waited a heartbeat for her to nod before rolling away and wriggling out of his knapsack.
+He waited for her to nod
+before rolling away and wriggling out of his knapsack.

 "Get under," he said,